jianboqi/CSF/README.md

 sudo make install
 ```
 #### windows
-you can use CMake GUI to generate visual studio solution file.
+You can use CMake GUI to generate visual studio solution file.

+### Binary Version
 For binary release version, it can be downloaded at: http://ramm.bnu.edu.cn/projects/CSF/download/

 Note: This code has been changed a lot since the publication of the corresponding paper.
 A lot of optimizations have been made.
 We are still working on it, and wish it could be better.

+### Cloudcompare Pulgin
 At last, if you are interested in Cloudcompare, there is a good news. our method has been implemented as a Cloudcompare plugin, you can refer to : https://github.com/cloudcompare/trunk

 ### License